Terence Atherton: Sequence of events

 Atherton secretly left Foča during the night between 15 and 16 April 1942 with support of General Nedeljković and local Chetnik commander Spasoje Dakić and hid in caves around Čelebići until 22 April.
 He left his radio station with Partisans in Foča.
 The Partisans sent their units to search for Atherton as soon as they realised they left Foča.

 On 22 April 1942, Atherton sent a letter to Mihailović in which he asked Mihailović to inform his superiors that he was alive and that he would shortly be sending more information.

 Latas explained that Atherton had some disagreements with General Nedeljković and on 22 April 1942, continued on foot, headed towards German-occupied Serbia to seek Mihailović, accompanied only by O'Donovan.
 Latas further explain that two of them were shadowed by Spasoje Dakić until they approached a village of Tatarevina.
 What became of the other team members of Op Hydra is a mystery.

 Atherton was allegedly killed on 15 July 1942 by a bandit.
 However at the end of the war his murder, and the murder of his sergeant was described as a war crime.

 Subsequent SOE missions

 Atherton's friend and former assistant editor at the South Slav Herald in Belgrade, Alexander Simić-Stevens took part in Operation Fungus which departed Derna, Libya in April 1943.
 Another simultaneous SOE mission, Operation Hoathley 1 took place simultaneously.
 Each mission served as each other's backup to increase the chances of British success.

 Testimonials

 Some early accounts explained that Atherton was executed by Partisans because they concluded he brought "undesired influence" from Cairo.
-The War Diaries of Vladimir Dedijer: From November 28, 1942, to September 10, 1943, indicate that Atherton may have been part of a plot to assassinate Tito.
+The War Diaries of Vladimir Dedijer: From 28 November 1942, to 10 September 1943, indicate that Atherton may have been part of a plot to assassinate Tito.

 Based on initial testimonies that he was killed by Partisans, The New York Times published an article blaming them for his death, which was denied by a letter written by Tito (the future Yugoslav Head of State) himself.